 During the British winter Jamie Hancock, his teammate Ross Williams and Irish wave sailor Timo Mullen travelled up to North East Scotland in pursuit of perfection.
 And the trip was a real highlight.
 They got big clean waves and wind.

-Jamie: “I’d always heard about how great Thurso is but had never been, probably with it being the furthest place I could drive to from my front door.
+Jamie Hancock: “I’d always heard about how great Thurso is but had never been, probably with it being the furthest place I could drive to from my front door.
 I travelled with Timo, Ross and JC and arriving at 5am, after the 13 hour drive, we pulled over and got 3 hour skip before a full day on the water.
-I was taking it a bit easy still after breaking my leg late in the summer so cut my sessions short and got behind the camera.
-The clip is from a few cold sessions during the trip.”
+I was taking it a bit easy still after breaking my leg late in the summer so cut my sessions short and got behind the camera.”

-Read the cool interview with Jamie, which will give you more behind the scenes infos about the video, the trip and Thurso as a windsurfing spot.
+Read the cool interview with Jamie, which will give you more behind the scenes infos about the trip and Thurso as a windsurfing spot.